daywalker90/vitality/README.md

 * ``vitality-amboss`` ``default: false`` enable/disable pinging amboss for online status.
 Settings for online status visibility on your amboss page is here: [amboss](https://amboss.space/settings?page=monitoring)  Grace period needs to be 15min or higher, since we send every 5 minutes
 * ``vitality-expiring-htlcs`` ``default: 0`` (off) check channels for expiring htlcs (with less than X blocks remaining) and does a reconnect in hope of fix
 * ``vitality-watch-channels`` ``default: true`` check channels for errors in status, but not in closing state (sometimes needs manual force close), or disconnected peers that don't want to reconnect (e.g. can't agree on fees)
 * ``vitality-watch-gossip`` ``default: false`` compare local channel info with local gossip info, checks for correct public and active values in gossip and missing gossip.
+Might get skipped if gossip content is low (e.g. lightningd deleted ``gossip.store`` or it got corrupted and is rebuilding).
 Does a reconnect in hope of fix
 * ``vitality-telegram-token`` your telegram bot token
 * ``vitality-telegram-usernames`` actually your chatid with the telegram bot, can be used multiple times
 * ``vitality-smtp-username`` smtp username for email notifications